 Discover how the Third Reich began—not in Berlin, but on the streets of Munich—on a uniquely immersive walking tour combining storytelling, visual media, and authentic artifacts.
-Unlike standard history walks, this tour includes a short archival documentary film that sets the scene of Munich after WWI and shows how economic crisis and social unrest shaped the city.
-Your guide also presents genuine period items, such as 1923 hyperinflation banknotes, era coins, and historical documents, used purely for educational context.
+Unlike standard history walks, this tour begins with a short film shown in a private cinema hall, setting the scene of Munich after WWI and showing how economic crisis and social unrest shaped the city.
+Your guide also presents genuine period items, such as 1923 hyperinflation banknotes, era coins, WW1 medals and historical documents, used for educational context.

-Follow Hitler’s early path through Munich in clear chronological order as you explore the locations where the movement first took shape.
+Follow Hitler’s early path through Munich in chronological order as you visit the locations where the movement first took shape.
 Exclusive before-and-after images help you compare historic Munich with the modern city around you.

 Experience highlights include: